julbug/julbug.github.io/README.md

 - Delphinium
 - Larkspur
 - Campanula
+- Eryngium
+- Alstroemeria
 - Eucalyptus
 - Statice
 - Leatherleaf Fern
 - Italian Ruscus
 - Israeli Ruscus
 - Variegated Ti Leaf
+- Monte Casino Aster
 - Solidago
-- Monte Casino Aster
 - Baby's Breath
 - Myrtle
 - Limonium

-…and more as the portfolio continues to grow.
+---

-## Future Updates
+## Continuing Study

-This portfolio is an ongoing project.

-Upcoming additions include:

-- Additional floral studies
-- Seasonal collections
-- Event work
-- Wedding florals
-- Expanded botanical gallery
-- Link to Instagram Page
+This portfolio is a living collection documenting my growth as a floral designer.
+New studies, seasonal work, and event arrangements will continue to be added as my education and experience evolve.

 ---